libretro/beetle-psx-libretro/README.md

-# Mednafen PSX libretro
+# Beetle PSX libretro

-This is port of Mednafen PSX core to the libretro API.
+This is fork of Mednafen PSX core, it has been ported to the libretro API.
 It currently runs on Linux, OSX and possibly Windows.

 ## Running